-12. If I opt-out and then later decide that my alternative coverage was not as good as the coverage I received under the TEWF, can I change my mind and come back into TEWF?
+II.
+If I opt-out and then later decide that my alternative coverage was not as good as the coverage I received under the TEWF, can I change my mind and come back into the TEWF plan?

-No, once you elect to opt-out this decision is irrevocable unless you experience a change in family status, as explained herein.
+No, once you elect to opt-out this decision is irrevocable unless you incur a change in family status as explained herein.

-13. Can I still claim medical expenses on my income tax returns?
+12. Can I still claim medical expenses on my income tax returns?

-You are not permitted to claim medical expenses as a deduction on your income tax return if you have been reimbursed through other insurance coverage or this opt-out plan.
+You are not permitted to claim medical expenses as a deduction on your income tax return if you are reimbursed through insurance coverage or this optout plan.